a-synchronous/rubico.land/articles/a-synchronous-functional-programming-data-types.md

 ### Nullish

-Finally, the nullish data type represents the absence of a meaningful value and encopasses two values: `null` and `undefined`.
+The nullish data type represents the absence of a meaningful value and encopasses two values: `null` and `undefined`.
 Both of these values are very similar in that they both express the absence of a meaningful value, but they are used differently in practice.
-Generally, you would use `null` to express the intentional absence of an object value, while you wouldn't normally have to use `undefined`, though it is sometimes stylish to return `undefined` from a function.
+Generally, you would use `null` to express the intentional absence of an object value, while you wouldn't normally have to use `undefined`, though it is sometimes useful to return `undefined` from a function.

 ```javascript
 function myFunction(arg) {